beamer-bridge/beamer/docs/source/whitepaper.rst

 L1 resolutions
 ++++++++++++++

-When Bob filled Alice's request, a proof was sent by the `fill manager` contract on roll-up B to the outbox of roll-up B on L1.
+When Bob filled Alice's request, a proof was sent by the `fill manager` contract on rollup B to the outbox of rollup B on L1.
 This proof is a call to a `resolver` contract on L1 and contains the following fields:

 - fill hash = Hash(request hash, fill ID)
-- roll-up A's chain ID
+- rollup A's chain ID
-- roll-up B's chain ID
+- rollup B's chain ID
 - Bob's address

-To trigger the L1 resolution, is to apply this call on L1 using the data from the roll-up's outbox.
-This will forward the information from the resolver to the inbox of roll-up A in the form of a call to the `resolution registry` on roll-up A.
+To trigger the L1 resolution, is to apply this call on L1 using the data from the rollup's outbox.
+This will forward the information from the resolver to the inbox of rollup A in the form of a call to the `resolution registry` on rollup A.
 This registry will store in its state a mapping from `fill hash` to `Bob`, allowing the `request manager` to verify that a claim to fill a certain request with a certain fill ID is honest.
-Roll-up A's chain ID is necessray for the `resolver` contract to know to which `resolution registry` to forward the proof to.
+Roll-up A's chain ID is necessary for the `resolver` contract to know to which `resolution registry` to forward the proof to.
 Roll-up B's chain ID is used to restrict the call to authenticated `fill manager` and `cross domain messenger` contracts.

-After L1 resolution has transferred the fill information from roll-up B to roll-up A, Bob can directly call `withdraw` on the `request manager` on roll-up A. This will compute a `fill hash` and query the `resolution registry` for the filler address corresponding to `fill hash`, which will return Bob's address.
+After L1 resolution has transferred the fill information from rollup B to rollup A, Bob can directly call `withdraw` on the `request manager` on rollup A. This will compute a `fill hash` and query the `resolution registry` for the filler address corresponding to `fill hash`, which will return Bob's address.
 Bob will be immediately considered the winner of the challenge and receive its stake as well as Charles' stake, the tokens locked by Alice, and the fees paid by Alice for the service.